He Married His Wife

-He Married His Wife is a 1940 film about a race horse owner (Joel McCrea) who wants his ex-wife (Nancy Kelly) to remarry so he'll no longer have to pay alimony.
-This movie is a black-and-white comedy released January 19 1940, directed by Roy Del Ruth and written by John O'Hara, among others.
+He Married His Wife is a 1940 drama film about a race horse owner (Joel McCrea) who wants his ex-wife (Nancy Kelly) to remarry so he'll no longer have to pay alimony.
+This movie is a black-and-white comedy released January 19, 1940, directed by Roy Del Ruth and written by John O'Hara, among others.

 Plot summary

 Horse racing enthusiast T.H.
 "Randy" Randall is a happily divorced man nowadays.
 On the day of the one-year anniversary of the divorce, he and his former wife, Valerie, go to the restaurant where they first fell in love.
 Randy was responsible for breaking up their marriage in the first place, by spending more time with his race horse than Valerie.
 At the restaurant, while they are dancing, the police come and arrest Randy for not paying his alimony to Valerie.
 He is thrown in jail, and desperate to get out he starts to plan how to get rid of his obligation to pay alimony altogether.
 He finds that the best solution is to get Valerie to marry someone else, and so he tries to fix her up with a friend of his, Paul Hunter.
 They both accompany Randy to a party at the estate of a rich eccentric socialité, Ethel Hilary, who has a special interest in collecting original characters to her circle of friends at the estate.
 Besides Randy and his company and yoga master Dickie Brown, a very handsome man named Freddie arrives to the estate.
 He is unknown to everyone, but is soon romantically interested in Valerie, trying to get her interested in him by singing her a serenade in the night.
 She mistakes the singer for Randy, and he discovers that Valerie is more interested in Freddie than Paul, and forces her to go with him instead of Freddie to a picnic.
 Problems arise when Randy gets a flat tire and Valerie has to be escorted by Freddie anyway.
 She manages to get Freddie to propose to her, but laughingly rebuffs him when she learns that he is already married.
 Having re-discovered his interest in Valerie, Randy gets jealous of Freddie, and wants to remarry his ex-wife.
 Randy quickly proposes to Valerie and she immediately accepts, having longed for him to utter those words.
 Unfortunately Randy's lawyer, Bill Carter, accidentally reveals that Randy has had a "plan" to get rid of the alimony, and Valerie gets second thoughts about marrying him again.
 She decides on marrying the dull Paul instead, upset with Randy's presumptious behavior.
 The marriage is about to take place at the estate, but on the wedding day both Randy and Paul turn up as grooms.
 During the ceremony, Randy's own race horse Ajax participates in a race broadcast over the radio.
 The ceremony is quite disturbed by the race, and after Valerie has decided to marry Randy, the horse wins the race to both their joy.